 The PMC Administrator (or designee) may place students on an interim suspension and/or place a registration hold on the student’s account in order to protect the health and safety of students or the community, preserve University property, pursue an investigation and/or hearing, protect academic integrity, or prevent disruption of or interference with the normal operations of the University.
 In addition, if a PMC hearing cannot be scheduled due to the academic calendar, the student may be placed on an administrative LOA.

 Notice of Hearing

-If the misconduct warrants a hearing, the Office of Student Welfare and Accessibility will notify the student in writing of the allegations against him or her and the date and time of the PMC hearing.
+If the misconduct warrants a hearing, the Office of Student Welfare and Accessibility notifies the student in writing of the allegations against him or her and the date and time of the PMC hearing.
 The Office of Student Welfare and Accessibility makes every attempt to schedule the PMC hearing and notify the student within five business days of receipt of the referral.
 The hearing provides the student with an opportunity to respond and present his or her version of events, facts, and evidence in his or her defense.

 PMC Hearing Procedure

 - The committee co-chair introduces each member of the committee to the student, providing the name, title, and campus of each member.